usememos/memos/README.md

 docker run -d --name memos -p 5230:5230 -v ~/.memos/:/var/opt/memos neosmemo/memos:latest
 ```

+You can edit the `~/.memos/` directory to something else, but do not modify the `/var/opt/memos` directory, or else the database files will be created inside the container's file system.

 If the `~/.memos/` does not have a `memos_prod.db` file, then memos will auto generate it.
 Memos will be running at [http://localhost:5230](http://localhost:5230).

 ### Docker Compose